Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Extension Channel

-When applicable, depending on where the Control Channel is on the spectrum, you can choose the value of the Extension Channel to be Above or Below, or you can leave it at Auto.
+When available—this setting is not common in all hardware—depending on where the Control Channel is on the spectrum, you can choose the value of the Extension Channel to be Above or Below, or you can leave it at Auto.

-Generally, you want to pick the Control and Extension channels that form a channel of which the width is not or the least overlapped with other broadcasters within the vicinity -- it's a way to make your network more reliable.
-When in doubt, use the Auto settings to allow the hardware to pick the optimal one in real time.
+Generally, you want to pick the Control and Extension channels that form a channel whose width is not or least overlapped with other broadcasters within the vicinity—it’s a way to make your network more reliable.
+When in doubt, use the Auto settings to allow the hardware to pick the optimal one in real-time.

-Forcing a broadcaster to work at a specific channel or channel bandwidth might cause incompatibility with certain clients.
-That's especially true if you use the UNII-4 portion, but generally, a 40MHz client can't connect to an 80MHz or wider channel.
+Important: Forcing a broadcaster to work at a specific channel or channel bandwidth might cause incompatibility with clients—that’s always the case if you use the UNII-4 portion.
+That’s because a 20MHz client can’t connect to a 40MHz or wider channel, a 40MHz client can’t connect to an 80MHz or wider channel, and so on.

-Many broadcasters automatically use the compatible settings or give you a warning when you manually pick the specific settings not applicable to the real-world condition.
-Generally, using the compatibility (Auto) setting is the safest and should be the first thing to apply when there are connection issues.
+By default, all broadcasters automatically use the compatible settings or warn you when you manually pick specific settings that are not applicable to real-world conditions.
+Generally, using this default compatibility setting, often shown as “Auto”, is the safest and should be the first thing to apply when there are connection issues.

 Here's the Wi-Fi setting page of a Netgear Orbi router.
 Note the mixed security setting, which supports both WPA2 and WPA3. (click to enlarge)